-As a new programme, the Doctor of Clinical Psychology is collaborating with the Psychological Society of Ireland to fulfil accreditation requirements.
-An on-site visit is anticipated during the 2017 – 18 academic year
+As a new programme, the Doctor of Clinical Psychology has received provisional approval from the Psychological Society of Ireland.
+The full accreditation visit will occur in 2018.

 The Doctor of Clinical Psychology is a full-time, three year postgraduate professional course in clinical psychology, designed to train psychologists to be eligible for appointment as Clinical Psychologists in the health services.
 The clinical psychology programme at University College Cork is the newest in Ireland.
 Whilst embracing the core training standards for the profession evident across all programmes, the Cork programme will grow a unique identity as outlined in Course Details.

 The programme is delivered in partnership between the University and Health Services Executive (HSE), the University responsible for student education and the HSE responsible for provision and supervision of clinical placements.
 Students spend about 45% of their time in class learning, studying, and carrying out supervised research and about 55% on clinical placements.
-Each student is offered a specified purpose contract of employment for 3 years as a Trainee Clinical Psychologist with the HSE.
+Each student is offered a specified purpose contract of employment for 3 years as a Trainee Clinical Psychologist with the HSE or other healthcare organisations.

 As placements can be located anywhere in Ireland, trainees must be available to travel to, and as required for, placement activities.
 Application to the programme is considered acceptance by candidates that they are prepared to travel the required distances.